Slender Hinoki Falsecypress

 A graceful addition to any home landscape, this small accent tree features finely-textured deep green foliage all season long on a narrow pyramidal form; best used for skyline articulation or as an accent in the yard

 Slender Hinoki Falsecypress has dark green foliage.
-The scale-like leaves remain dark green through the winter.
+The scale-like leaves remain dark green throughout the winter.
 Neither the flowers nor the fruit are ornamentally significant.
-The bark is not particularly outstanding.

 Slender Hinoki Falsecypress is a multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.